 rent control or impose some real controls on property speculation and landlord

 abuse.
 Mayor Moscone and Supervisor Milk opposed reinstating White.
 So he killed them.
 He planned to kill Carole Ruth Silver and Willie Brown for the same reason.
 For me THIS is the real issue.
 It's like trying to resign from the CIA or the Mafia, you can't.
 You know too much, and your "allies" or patrons are thugs.
 The real villains hid behind the Gay rights issue.
 And get this, Dianne Feinstein who belonged to the "growth elites", became Mayor on the death of Moscone, and was eventually elected mayor with the support of the gay community.
+And since 1992 she has been one of two Senators from California in the US Senate.
 (I am not suggesting that anyone told White to murder anyone, I'm just suggesting the origin of the pressure he was under which caused him to flip.)
 And suggesting as well that those represented by the jury which supported him have lost too, because they have been squeezed out of the San Francisco housing market.

 It took time and alot of effort, but San Francisco now has one of the most restrictive "growth" controls on property, including rent control.
 And I'm now going to tell the story of my own small contribution to the struggle which highlights why these controls were so necessary.

 On my return (September 1978) from a five week trip to France I was surprised to find

 empty the apartment opposite my kitchen window.
 I had always taken comfort in

 seeing the elderly woman in her armchair reading evenings in lamplight.
 She

 reminded me of home, comfort, safety.
 The empty flat felt dead, desolate.

 I assumed she had died, there was no other reason for an elderly woman to move.